Vicinity Location:

 Climbing up through the forest, you can see by the condition of the trail that it is popular with mountain bikes.

 The trail climbs steeply in some sections and mostly level in other.
-In about 0.8 miles across as an old logging road that is still used by four wheelers.
+In about 0.8 miles cross an old logging road that is still used by four wheelers.
 The logging road crosses Snass Creek on a culvert, then continues on through the forest.
 The salmonberries and other brush all but hide the creek and it would not be easy go get water from here.

 After climbing for about 1.8 miles you reach the junction for the Summit Cutoff Trail.
 Turn left here and walk along a nearly flat section of Trail for a while.
 This trail also seems to be well brushed and the trail is very easy to follow.